 Best Investment Practices in Retirement

 As a guide, it may help to follow an old rule that states your stock weighting should equal the difference between 100 and your age.
-So for example, at age 70, you should be investing 30% in stocks.
+So for example, at age 70, you should consider being about 30% invested in stocks.
 This is an easy way to keep track of your risk and decrease that risk as you get older.

 There are other tactics to employ to ensure a financially healthy retirement.
 For starters, you might want to consider delaying receiving your Social Security benefits.
 Receiving these benefits before you reach full retirement age already reduces the maximum benefit.
 To the opposite, if you delay claiming those benefits all the way up to age 70, you can benefit from 8% raises in payouts each month.